sjtug/SJTUBeamer/README_en.md

   * Run `latexmk -xelatex main.tex` to compile
   * VSCode LaTeX Workshop: use “Recipe: latexmk (latexmkrc)” to compile

-The current stable version is v2.9.0。You could visit [the release page](https://github.com/sjtug/SJTUBeamer/releases) for the changelog and more details.
+The current stable version is v3.0.0。You could visit [the release page](https://github.com/sjtug/SJTUBeamer/releases) for the changelog and more details.
 Generally speaking, a release of SJTUBeamer has the following content:

+* `sjtubeamerquickstart.pdf`：SJTUBeamer Quick Start.
-* `sjtubeamer.pdf`: SJTUBeamer User Guide。**HIGHLY RECOMMENDED TO READ BEFORE YOU START👍👍👍**
+* `sjtubeamer.pdf`: SJTUBeamer User Guide.
 * `sjtubeamerdevguide.pdf`: SJTUBeamer Development Guide.
 * `sjtulib-talk-max-red.pdf`: `max,red` version of `main.tex`.
 * `sjtulib-talk-maxplus-blue.pdf`: `maxplus,blue` version of `main.tex`.